stemid/vsftpd/README.md

 This is an attempt to make a Vsftpd+pam\_mysql+MariaDB server easier to manage.

+Check app.cfg for configuration options.

 # Driver

 This is a module that handles user creation in DB and in system.

+## DB Schema

+This interface works with the DB schema in tools/vsftpd.sql.

 # Tools